 If you are looking for advice and need help you can find out about our projects in your area on the other sources of help page.

-We fund a number of projects to provide assistance to frontline providers to help with their clients benefits, debt and housing problems.
-These projects focus on helping advisers :
+We administer a number of projects to provide assistance to frontline providers to help with their clients' benefits, debt and housing problems.
+These projects focus on helping advisers:

 - Know what changes to the benefits system are ahead that may affect people’s money or housing